Moving home and your benefits

 Benefits: report a change in your circumstances (GOV.UK)

 Contact the council and find out if you are eligible for a Council Tax Reduction.
-If you are moving to a new local authority, you will need to contact them too.
+If you are moving to a new local council area, you will need to contact them too.

 Help with Council Tax